veravolkova/CopilotHackathon/exercisefiles/node/README.md

 ## Instructions

-- Download to local the exercisefile folder
-- Open NodeServer.js and begin by writing a Nodejs server, check the first suggestions based on the initial text
+- Open **nodeserver.js** and instruct Copilot to create a server and the first "GET" method call based on the ready-made comments
-- Open test.js file and analyze the current test
+- Open **test.js** file and analyze the current test
-- Open a command prompt and run the test (mocha test.js)
+- Open a command prompt, navigate to **node** folder, and run the test with `mocha test.js` command (you may want to use the --exit flag)
 - See the result, it should display something like:

 ``` bash